-3. Investment Strategy and Arrangements with Managers
+3 Investment Strategy and Arrangements with Managers

-3.1 With-Profits funds
+3.1 Investment Strategy

-- 3.1.1 We believe in taking a long-term approach to investing.
-Our with-profits portfolios are invested on a long-term time horizon, looking through short-term (up to 5 years) volatility and drawdowns while seeking to optimise long-term risk-adjusted performance, in line with our customers' financial needs. - 3.1.2 Broadly, our with-profits customers only bear a portion of the investment risk due to the impact of smoothing and guarantees, and the most appropriate time horizon for most customers to be exposed to investment risk is for the medium to long-term, (5 to 10 years or more). - 3.1.3 We believe that equities are a good asset to invest in to capture medium and long-term returns, as investing a major proportion of our with-profits portfolios in equities allows us to capture the equity risk premium over the long-term, whilst at the same time retaining flexibility to make meaningful tactical decisions over a shorter time horizon.
-We monitor listed equity assets in line with SRDII and we rely on our investment managers to vote on our behalf. - 3.1.4 Similarly to equity, we rely upon our chosen asset managers to engage in relation to term and condition amendments, trust deed information requests, impairment rights and documentation review.
+- 3.1.1 We believe in taking a long-term approach to investing across our fund ranges in line with our customers time horizons.
+We invest over a long-term time horizon, looking through short-term volatility and drawdowns while seeking to optimise long-term risk-adjusted performance, in line with our customers' financial needs. - 3.1.2 In addition our investment beliefs include diversification, an evolving asset mix and the importance of ESG factors and risks.
+These beliefs, among others, are the foundation of our investment strategy, and ultimately, we aim to take a long-term, multi-generational approach to investing on behalf of our clients. - 3.1.3 We believe that equities are a good asset to invest in to capture medium- and long-term returns, as in equities allows us to capture the equity risk premium over the long-term, whilst at the same time retaining flexibility to make meaningful tactical decisions over a shorter time horizon.
+We believe that investing in a broad spread of equity strategies and geographies creates diversification benefits, and ensures that our customers are not over-exposed to any particular set of risks over the medium to long-term.
+We monitor listed equity assets in line with SRDII and we rely on our investment managers to vote on our behalf. - 3.1.4 We select investment strategies across large and small cap that are underpinned by robust investment processes, which include active engagement with investee companies as a key element. - 3.1.5 Similarly to equity, we rely upon our chosen Fixed Income asset managers to engage in relation to term and condition amendments, trust deed information requests, impairment rights and documentation review.
 We expect our managers to conduct effective monitoring, establish constructive dialogues, drive active engagement and responsible stewardship and exert influence where appropriate for fixed income holdings.
-Where appropriate, the asset owner may work closely with the relevant investment manager to exert influence on a particular issuer to elicit a desired behaviour.

-- 3.1.5 We may invest in equities either via a segregated mandate or via a collective investment scheme.
+Where appropriate, the asset owner may work closely with the relevant investment manager to exert influence on a particular issuer to elicit a desired behaviour. - 3.1.6 We may invest in equities either via a segregated mandate or via a collective investment scheme.
+Here we seek to optimise the trade-offs between cost, risk and investment performance. - 3.1.7 We invest in equities using both our internal investment managers and external fund managers.
+PAC manages any conflicts of interest while acting in the best interest of our clients.